tglanz/webcheck/readme.md

 - Better error handling
 - Async IO when contacting webcheck servers
 - Splitting requests for "RequestBegin" "RequestCompleted".
 Currently we cannot detect crashes since we only record upon completion
-- Relational storage was chosed for simplicity, perhaps different solutions are preferable
+- Relational storage was chosen for simplicity, perhaps different solutions are preferable
 - Backed can be greately improve design wise.
 The backend should support unknown workloads.
 Natural improvements
     1. Multiple instances behind a load balancer
     1. Insert requests into a queue and have a cluster of workers handle them